-Personal and Situational Factors affecting a Negotiation - Explained
+Personal and Situational Factors Affect Negotiation - Explained

 If you still have questions or prefer to get help directly from an agent, please submit a request.

 We’ll get back to you as soon as possible.

 - Accounting, Taxation, and Reporting

 Law, Transactions, & Risk Management

 Government, Legal System, Administrative Law, & Constitutional Law Legal Disputes - Civil & Criminal Law Agency Law HR, Employment, Labor, & Discrimination Business Entities, Corporate Governance & Ownership Business Transactions, Antitrust, & Securities Law Real Estate, Personal, & Intellectual Property Commercial Law: Contract, Payments, Security Interests, & Bankruptcy Consumer Protection Insurance & Risk Management Immigration Law Environmental Protection Law Inheritance, Estates, and Trusts

 Table of ContentsWhat personal and situational factors affect negotiation?Negotiation Context Objectives or Interests of NegotiatorsPerception or Cognition of NegotiatorsCreativity of NegotiatorsStrategy & Tactics UsedCommunication Trust Between NegotiatorsEthics of NegotiatorsMedium of Communication Intermediaries InvolvedNegotiation Process Discussion Question

 Negotiations are far more complicated than just a bundle of facts that negotiators are trying to organize.